dev-warner/post-card/README.md

 ## Creating Templates

-Creating template is an easy process, by creating a class with a render function which returns a buffer which can also be a promise you can create your template any way you'd like.
+Creating template is an easy process, if you've ever worked with html canvas, creating templates should be a breeze, and we provide some utils to smooth out the process.

 For more information: [Templates](https://github.com/dev-warner/post-card-templates)